At Colgate, students can appreciate and explore their own cultures as well as those of the people around them.

-It is free for international applicants to apply to Colgate.
+It is free for international applicants to apply to Colgate, and Colgate meets 100% of every international student's demonstrated financial need.

 All required materials for first-year applicants are detailed on this application checklist.
 International students are defined as students without U.S. citizenship.
 This definition does not include U.S. dual citizens, permanent residents, or U.S. citizens living abroad.